-Here we interpret spatial and temporal sediment accumulation patterns in a coral reef-lined embayment using measured and modeled event suspended sediment yield (SSYEV) from the watershed, modeled wave conditions, and the resulting circulation patterns, and spatially-distributed measurements of gross and net sediment accumulation and composition.
+Here we document and interpret spatial and temporal patterns in sediment accumulation in a coral reef-lined embayment that has been impacted by anthropogenic sediment loading.
+Both net and gross accumulation evaluated in light of event-wise suspended sediment yield (SSYEV) from the watershed, modeled wave conditions, and circulation patterns.
 The goal of this effort is to understand the influence of source proximity, circulation patterns, and water depth on terrestrial and carbonate sediment accumulation in a reef-lined embayment impacted by excessive terrestrial sediment loading, and its resulting impact on coral health.

 2. Materials and Methods